Top 10 reasons why the Apple brand is the world’s greatest

-As no surprise to us, there’s another source that claims Apple has become the world’s most valuable brand.
+As no surprise to us, there’s another source that claims the Apple brand as become the world’s most valuable one.

 Reports value Apple’s brand as climbing 84 percent from the past year to more than $153 billion, overtaking Google and leaving IBM, McDonald’s and Microsoft to round out the top five.

-Anyone who has read this blog before – or even perused through our site – knows we have been championing Apple as the world’s most effective brand for years because it practices the art of persuasion better than anyone else.
+Anyone who has read this blog before – or even perused through our site – knows we have been championing the Apple brand as the world’s most effective one for years because it practices the art of persuasion better than anyone else.

 In brief, here are just 10 reasons why:

 • It knows who it is for (those who want to be ahead and, although not stated, show everybody else what has arrived).